PhoenixPan/PracticalDataScience/Week1.md

 ##Data, glorious data.
+Basic:

-Data = Singal + Noise
+1. Data = Singal + Noise
-Goal of the predictor: find the signal, ignore the noise.
+2. Goal of our model: find the signal, ignore the noise.
-Garbage in = Garbage out
+3. Garbage in = Garbage out

-Issues to consider and trade-offs
+Issues to consider and trade-offs:

 1. Interpretable;
 2. Simple;